q9f/rlp.cr/README.md

 # => [Bytes[42], Bytes[101, 116, 104]]
 ```

-It's up to applications using `rlp` to further specify protocols of decoding the actual data.
+It's up to applications using `rlp` to further specify protocols for decoding the actual data.

 ```crystal
 decoded = Rlp.decode Bytes[197, 42, 131, 101, 116, 104]